J3remyD/TintinBooks/README.md

 ## Being curious ?

-I'd really your feedbacks!
+I'd really love your feedbacks so feel free to fork and PR !!

-1. Fork it!
-2. Create your feature branch and commit your changes
-3. Create your pull request